andy489/Data_Structures_and_Algorithms/Queues/Queues.md

 *Operation to check whether queue is empty or not.*

+- IsFull()

+*Checks if the queue is full only if it has limited size.*

 The signatures of Enqueue and Dequeue for a queue of integers can be something like this:
 ```cpp
 void Enqueue(int x);
 int Dequeue();
 ```

+All the operations written here must take constant time ot in other words, their time complexity should be big of 1 (O(1)).